The king's ransom waiting for African businesses that create magic moments for customers

 Magic moments matter

 When formulating a business strategy that includes, implicitly or explicitly, the choice of how to compete, it behooves companies to thoughtfully consider their inherent internal and external advantages.
-For business operating in sub-Saharan Africa, one such advantage is the opportunity presented by the customer experience landscape.
+For businesses operating in sub-Saharan Africa, one such advantage is the opportunity presented by the customer experience landscape.
 Unlike some other parts of the world, customers in Africa are generally under-served in myriad ways and there remain prodigious opportunities for companies to occupy customer experience leadership positions in the marketplace.

 African companies that pursue a strategy of customer experience leadership and execute it successfully can enjoy significant returns.
 Indeed, with customers in the region generally accustomed to poor service levels, there is a strong likelihood that companies that consistently strive to provide excellent customer experience will be richly rewarded, even if they stumble along the way.